Mambukal: Elevation

 Situated 1,200 ft. above sea level and next to Mount Kanlaon, Mambukal enjoys cool temperatures all year round with access to flora and fauna native to the Kanlaon area.
 It covers an area of 23.6 hectares covering part of Mount Kanlaon Natural Park, a protected area which also encompasses territories of Murcia, La Castellana and Bago in Negros Occidental, and Canlaon in Negros Oriental.

 Flora and Fauna

 Mambukal is home to several species protected under Republic Act No. 9147.
-The endemic giant golden-crowned flying fox and the Philippine tube-nosed fruit bat can be seen in the area; these, along with other resident bat species, are estimated to number between 7,500 to 8,000.
+The endemic giant golden-crowned flying fox and the Philippine tube-nosed fruit bat can be seen in the area; these, along with other resident bat species, are estimated to number between 7,500 and 8,000.
 As part of the Mount Kanlaon Natural Park, Mambukal is also home to native civet populations and endemic animals such as the Visayan warty pig and the Negros bleeding-heart pigeon.

 Located near the entrance is the Butterfly Garden, raising endemic butterflies for preservation and sale as decorative items.